[ Receipt for Making Currant Wine ]

 Institution: Nova Scotia Archives | Source Origin: Nova Scotia Newspapers on Microfilm | Reference: Microfilm Reels 8062, 8063

-Detailed instructions for pressing, fermenting, aging, and racking currant wine from the Hibernian Magazine. nn.165_66.
+Detailed instructions for pressing, fermenting, aging, and racking currant wine originally published in the Hibernian Magazine. nn.165_66.
 Microfilm Reel 8063.

 RECEIPT FOR MAKING CURRANT WINE.